gskielian/Collada-Import-Three.js/README.md

 (This works in general if you ever wanted to view any website from a github repository.)

 ### Note:
-Replace `gskielian` with your github username if using this from a forked-repository)
+Replace  the **gskielian** portion of the url with your github username if using this from a forked-repository.